 Addressed to well-informed investors (up to 75 investors) with no minimum capital requirements (for private limited liability companies up to 50 investors). €50.000 minimum capital for self managed funds

-A well informed investor should be an investor who is aware of the risks, invest minimum €125,000 or assessed by credit institution or investment firm
+A well-informed investor should be an investor who is aware of the risks, invest minimum €125,000 or assessed by a credit institution or investment firm

 Why a Cyprus Alternative Investment Fund (AIF) with Limited Number of Investors?

 – No investment restrictions;

 – No formal leveraging restrictions;